 Congress passed the Workforce Investment Act (WIA) in 1998 as P.L.
 105-220.
-It replaced the Job Training Partnership Act (JTPA) in an effort to streamline and strengthen this country's job-training system.
-Taking full effect on July 1, 2000, WIA intended to create a locally integrated "One-Stop" delivery system of multiple employment services, job training and education programs, designed to be universally accessible to job seekers and meet local industry demands in communities across the county.
-WIA mandated the participation of partner agencies that provide such services, including the Perkins program.
+It replaced the Job Training Partnership Act in an effort to streamline and strengthen America's job-training system.
+Taking full effect on July 1, 2000, WIA was intended to create a locally integrated "One-Stop" delivery system of multiple employment services, job training and education programs, designed to be universally accessible to job seekers and meet local industry demands in communities across the county.
+WIA mandated the participation of partner agencies that provide such services, including postsecondary Perkins-funded CTE programs.

 Policy and Advocacy

 In 2007, former Reps.
 Brian Baird (D-WA) and Phil English (R-PA) launched the Congressional Career and Technical Education Caucus in the U.S. House of Representatives.
 Today, the House caucus is chaired by Rep. Glenn Thompson (R-PA) and Rep. Jim Langevin (D-RI), and serves as a promotion vehicle for legislation, ideas and information related to CTE.